 Other examples of activities carried out this year for the public benefit include:

 - Support to Oxbridge and medical applications, including interview practice, for pupils from Charters School and Mulberry Girls' School, Tower Hamlets.
-In addition, Lower Sixth pupils from both schools were able to attend an Oxbridge preparation day provided by Oxbridge Admissions, hosted and funded by St Mary’s.

 - Russian Club and Mandarin Taster lessons for Charters School pupils hosted and provided by St Mary’s.